Team Roping - Riding Styles & Disciplines

 Team roping is a stupendous display of partnership between horses and riders!
 Throughout all of the action, the heading horse and the heeling horse are being judged separately and the criteria is based on what a cowboy would want in a perfect roping horse.
 Both header and heeler have one minute to rope and hold the steer.
 Horses are scored between 60-80, with 70 denoting an average performance.
 In regular contests at roping events and rodeos, only the fastest time counts.

-Other site pages that offer information about Team Roping: horses, breeding, industry supplies, etc.:
+Other site pages that offer information about Team Roping: horses, breeding, industry supplies, shows, event calendar, etc.: